 Several studies have shown that a good compliance program promotes increased land values, safer neighborhoods, and pride in ownership.
-Education of the public regarding applicable laws can be an effective tool in obtaining immediate compliance, and a long-range solution to ongoing nuisances.
+Education of the public regarding applicable laws often is required and can be an effective tool in obtaining immediate compliance, and as a long-range solution to ongoing nuisances.
 Efficient code compliance is best accomplished by direct communication with members of the community through a variety of methods.
 These include reaching out via social media (such as Facebook, Next Door, and Napa County Website), mass mailings, and face-to-face discussions with property owners through the Neighborhood Improvement Program.